 1.1.
-The purpose of the report is to provide Committee with:-
+The purpose of the report is to:-

-- an overview of two recent Scottish Government consultations on proposed new net zero standard for social housing and the new Heat in Buildings Bill - ♦ a summary of South Lanarkshire Council's response to the consultations, submitted to the Scottish Government on 8 March 2024.
+- provide an overview of two recent Scottish Government consultations on proposed new net zero standard for social housing and the new Heat in Buildings Bill, and - ♦ provide a summary of the Council's response to the consultations, submitted to the Scottish Government on 8 March 2024.